Youth vote in the United States: History of the Youth Vote

 Around the turn of the 20th century, political reformers reduced party’s reliance on young activists in an effort to clean up politics.
 Youth turnout fell shortly thereafter, especially among first time "virgin voters," whose turnout declined 53% between 1888 and 1924.
 As turnout fell in the early 20th century, young people played less role in campaigning.
 Though individual campaigns, like those of Theodore Roosevelt in 1904, Franklin Delano Roosevelt in 1932, and John F. Kennedy in 1960, specifically appealed to youth, political parties generally showed less systematic interest in the youth vote.

 Sustained interest in lowering the voting age began during World War II when Congress passed legislation allowing young men to be drafted at the age of eighteen.
 While a few individual states began to allow 18-year-old voting before the Civil Rights Extension Act of 1970 and 26th Amendment (1971) lowered the voting age to eighteen, efforts to lower the voting age generally garnered little support.

 By the late 1960s and early 1970s, young people had shown themselves to be vital political actors and were demanding more of a role in American public life.
 The qualities associated with youth – young people's idealism, lack of "vested interests," and openness to new ideas – came to be seen as positive qualities for a political system that seemed to be in crisis.
 Rising high school graduation rates and young people's increasing access to political information also spurred re-evaluations of 18-year-olds' fitness for voting rights.
 In addition, Civil Rights organizations, the National Education Association, and youth-centered groups formed coalitions that coordinated lobbying and grassroots efforts aimed at lowering the voting age on both the state and national level.

+In 1992, Ross Perot, a third party candidate for president, won 22 percent of the 18–24 year-old vote, his strongest performance among any demographic group.

-Since 2004, young American voters have shown a greater and greater propensity to vote in favor of Democratic candidates over their Republican counterparts, with growing sympathy for more and more progressive ideals as of 2020.
+Since 2004, young American voters have increasingly been more supportive of Democratic candidates than Republican ones, with increasing sympathy for more and more progressive ideals as of 2020.

 Variables affecting the youth vote in the United States

-The lack of youth participation in the voting process is not a random phenomenon.
-There are multiple variables that have an influence on the voting behaviors of youth in the United States.